rawify/Fraction.js/README.md

 ### Laplace Probability

-A simple example of using *Fraction.js* to calculate probabilities.
-Let’s find the probability of throwing specific outcomes with a fair die:
+Here's a straightforward example of using *Fraction.js* to calculate probabilities.
+Let's determine the probability of rolling a specific outcome on a fair die:

 - **P({3})**: The probability of rolling a 3.
 - **P({1, 4})**: The probability of rolling either 1 or 4.